webgraphe/phollow/README.md

 [Phollow](https://github.com/webgraphe/phollow) (pronounced \\ˈfälō\\) is a lightweight PHP script monitoring utility for developers running a server in the background to track your application's performance and errors.

-This library is **not ready for production** use.
+This library is **not ready for production** use and should ONLY be used for debugging purposes in a restricted development environment.

 It relies on Unix sockets and is therefore incompatible _natively_ on Windows machines.

 ## Installation